 Commitment To Diversity

-Uncovering the mysteries of the human genome and exposing humankind to the benefits and potential risks of this information will affect all humans regardless of race, class, gender, socio-economic status, or any other classification measure.
-For this reason, we have a commitment to diversity — we strive to involve and include all people in genomics research.
+Uncovering the mysteries of the human genome and exposing humankind to the benefits and potential risks of this information will affect all humans regardless of race, class, gender, socio-economic status or any other classification measure.
+For this reason, we have a commitment to diversity—we strive to involve and include all people in genomics research.
 By keeping the complete breadth and diversity of humankind at the heart of project goals, we are committed to steering research toward positive ends.
 As a community of scientists, we are committed to pursuing a greater understanding of the entirety of our diverse human genome and the consequences of this knowledge.
 We are also committed to making the results of our genomics research available to everyone in the public sphere.
-We are actively concerned about the ethical, social, and legal implications of genomics research.
+We are actively concerned about the ethical, social and legal implications of genomics research.

 A Unifying Vision

 Many people have expressed fears about what human genome research will lead to.
-Will it illustrate our differences or our commonalities?
-Will it be used to lend scientific credence to the prejudices of the past?
-These are valid fears that should not be ignored.
+Will it

 As we discover more about our genome, we have learned that each human is extremely similar genetically to every other human.
 The DNA of any one person is 99.9% similar to that of any other person (with the exception of identical twins, which are 100% similar to each other).
 What’s more, humans are in fact very similar to other mammalian species.
 For example, the mouse and human genomes differ by only 1%!
-This makes the genetic differences that account for physical characteristics in people, such as skin color, eye color, height, or weight, insignificant in comparison.
+This makes the genetic differences that account for physical characteristics in people—such as skin color, eye color, height or weight— insignificant in comparison.
 The exploration of the diversity of the human genome leads us to new ways of looking at ourselves and others.

 Harnessing Genomic Technology Responsibly

 Very soon, our knowledge of the human genome will give us powerful new tools to fight disease.
 The cures for many gene-linked illnesses will be discovered thanks to targeted therapeutic approaches.
 We are beginning to identify certain portions of the human genome that are linked with specific diseases.
 It is hoped that early identification of the genetic potential for developing these diseases will enable early intervention and more effective treatment for those not yet afflicted.
 Countering these positive results of the genome project is the fear that we may soon know enough about genetic engineering to select certain qualities for our children.
-Exploration of the ethical, social, moral, and legal implications now will allow society to enact policy and legislation to protect both the rights and lives of future generations.
+Exploration of the ethical, social, moral and legal implications now will allow society to enact policy and legislation to protect both the rights and lives of future generations.